alicevillar/sfa_api/README.md

 > Secure communication: we use Pyodbc, an open source Python module to communicate with the database.
 We apply secure (authenticated, encrypted) communications methods.

  <h3>C4: Encode and Escape Data</h3>

-Encoding/Escaping is used to neutralize content against other forms of injection.
+:white_check_mark:Encoding/Escaping is used to neutralize content against other forms of injection.
 Escaping is a subset of encoding, where not all characters need to be encoded.

 Password is stored in hashed into the database and the authentication process uses hashing comparison.
 For password hashing we use the library [Werkzeug](https://pypi.org/project/Werkzeug/).

-<h3>C5: Validate All Inputs</h3>
+:white_check_mark: <h3>C5: Validate All Inputs</h3>

-Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
+:white_check_mark: Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
 It validates that an input value is what you think it should be.
 Syntax validity means that the data is in the form that is expected.

 > SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value.

  <h3>C6: Implement Digital Identity</h3>

-OWASP provides several recommendations for secure implementation of Digital Identity, a unique representation of a user.
+:white_check_mark: OWASP provides several recommendations for secure implementation of Digital Identity, a unique representation of a user.
 OWASP divide it in three levels:
 * Level 1 : Passwords => It's necessary to store them securely and follow OWASP password requirements.
 * Level 2 : Multi-Factor Authentication => Using passwords as a sole factor provides weak security.
 Multi-factor solutions provide a more robust solution by requiring an attacker to acquire more than one element to authenticate with the service.
 * Level 3 : Cryptographic Based Authentication => requires authentication that is "based on proof of possession of a key through a cryptographic protocol.”
 This type of authentication is used to achieve the strongest level of authentication assurance.